regenpalkar28/ProjectX-Task2-Aptitude-Test/README.md

 # ProjectX-Task2-Aptitude-Test

+[O/P AT THE VERY END OF THIS DOCUMENT]

 In this task, we were given several images in each testcase {namely Raghav, Ganshyam, Bhaskar, Yash, Om/Omkar and Chintan which corresponded to the colors red, green, blue, yellow, orange and cyan.

 It's mentioned in the description of the task that Raghav, Ganshyam and Bhaskar are very close friends which hints that the task has something to do with the red, blue and green (RGB) images.